-She defends the tenderness by asking, “What’s wrong with sentimentality?
+She defends the schmaltz by asking, “What’s wrong with sentimentality?
 Real sentiment is the innocent, natural way of a child in a state of wonder at the world, which we eventually forget so we can become blasé and cool.
-One thing this film is not is cool!
-I wanted to make a very uncool film that wasn’t detached, wasn’t ironic; one that was raw!”
+One thing this film is not is cool—I wanted to make a very uncool film that wasn’t detached, wasn’t ironic; one that was raw!”

-The thing I learned about the Argentine tango that surprised me the most is that it seems so romantic but it is hardly so.
+Talking to the men and women in Buenos Aires who spend much of their lives involved in the rawness of the dance, I learned that in spite of the fact tango seems romantic, it is hardly so.
 It is a brutal dance, both physically and psychically.
-Someone always gets hurt, regardless of how smooth his or her moves are, which is why the savvy dance partners I met—especially those who also make a living as choreographers and instructors like Fernanda and Alberto—have learned to keep their love lives separate from the drama surrounding tango’s pull.
+Someone always gets hurt, regardless of how smooth his or her moves are, which is why the savvy dance partners I met—especially those who also make a living as choreographers and instructors—have learned to keep their love lives separate from the drama surrounding tango’s pull.
 The ones who have not learned that lesson continue to suffer greatly as one heartbreak after another ensues.

-The Diary of an Improvateur and The Architecture of Tango © Saxon Henry, all rights reserved.
-Saxon is an author, poet and strategist whose books include Anywhere But Here, Stranded on the Road to Promise and Four Florida Moderns.by
+The Architecture of Tango © Saxon Henry, all rights reserved.
+Saxon is an author, poet and strategist whose books include The Modern Salonnière, Anywhere But Here, Stranded on the Road to Promise and Four Florida Moderns.by